cosmos/cosmos-sdk/orm/README.md

 To illustrate the motivation for these principles with an example from the SDK, historically balances were stored as a mapping from account -> map of denom to amount.
-This did not scale well because an account with 100 token balances but need to be encoded/decoded every time a single coin balance changes.
+This did not scale well because an account with 100 token balances needed to be encoded/decoded every time a single coin balance changed.
 Now balances are stored as account,denom -> amount as in the example above.
 With the ORM's data model, if we wanted to add a new field to `Balance` such as `unlocked_balance` (if vesting accounts were redesigned in this way), it would be easy to add it to this table without requiring a data migration.
 Because of the ORM's optimizations, the account and denom are only stored in the key part